tvieregge/notes/stumbling_on_happiness.md

 Usually we are overly optimistic
-Sometimes we imagine negative futures, these make the actually negative outcome less painful (study provided) Also, bring able to anticipate the painful thing makes it less painful Fear of the bad thing can help us motivate behavior Humans like to use prediction to control things
+Sometimes we imagine negative futures, these make the actually negative outcome less painful (study provided) Also, bring able to anticipate the painful thing makes it less painful Fear of the bad thing can help us motivate behaviour Humans like to use prediction to control things
 We act as though we can control things we can't (betting on dice that have been thrown be not)